raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 it may have future requests to send to that server.

-The second timeout value, the keepalive interval, is the maximum permitted interval between client messages to the server if the client wishes to keep the DSO Session alive.
+The second timeout value, the keepalive interval, is the maximum permitted interval between messages if the client wishes to keep the DSO Session alive.

 The two timeout values are independent.
 The inactivity timeout may be lower, the same, or higher than the keepalive interval, though in most cases the inactivity timeout is expected to be shorter than the keepalive interval.

+A shorter inactivity timeout with a longer keepalive interval signals to the client that it should not speculatively keep an inactive DSO Session open for very long without reason, but when it does have an active reason to keep a DSO Session open, it doesn't need to be sending an aggressive level of keepalive traffic to maintain that session.

+A longer inactivity timeout with a shorter keepalive interval signals to the client that it may speculatively keep an inactive DSO Session open for a long time, but to maintain that inactive DSO Session it should be sending a lot of keepalive traffic.
+This configuration is expected to be less common.

-Only when the client has a very long-lived low-traffic operation does the keepalive interval come into play, to ensure that a sufficient residual amount of traffic is generated to maintain NAT and firewall state and to assure client and server that they still have connectivity to each other.
+In the usual case where the inactivity timeout is shorter than the keepalive interval, it is only when a client has a very long-lived, low-traffic, operation that the keepalive interval comes into play, to ensure that a sufficient residual amount of traffic is generated to maintain NAT and firewall state and to assure client and server that they still have connectivity to each other.

 On a new DSO Session, if no explicit DSO Keepalive message exchange has taken